wlellington/LiquidRedox/README.md

 After everything was dry, I started installing the switches (I used [TTC Venus'](https://mechanicalkeyboards.com/products/ttc-venus-45g-linear-pcb-mount-switch?_pos=1&_sid=83bf7ec0e&_ss=r) since they are buttery smooth and have a nice "thock").
 I noticed that my gaps had come back (presumably since the paint had added to the tolerances on the switch holes), so I *very gently heated the spreading spots with a hair dryer while clamping the gaps shut with the screws and switches all installed*.
 This is a very, very delicate process as too much heat too fast can cause PLA to warp in weird ways, so I took my time with this and kept the hair dryer moving constantly, and only around the areas that needed to be relaxed.
 I also recommend putting a peice of paper between the part and the clamps to keep the clamps from maring or discoloring the surface of the white paint.

-#### The wiring
+#### The Electronics
 Once happy with the fit, I moved on to the wiring.
 I dont have to many notes on this whole process, since it was pretty straight forward overall.
 I think there are a lot of handwired keyboard projects out there that explain the matrix wiring pretty well, so I'll lean on them to better explain things.
 Check out some of the other linked projects in this README to get better examples.

 Heres a link to the pinout for the board I used: [KB2040 Pinout](https://learn.adafruit.com/adafruit-kb2040/pinouts)

 That said, I should note that I used a few pins on the KB2040 that the docs dont explicitly state you can use for matrix scanning.
 Since all of the pins on RP2040 microcontroller itself are GPIO, they can serve many purposes beyond just what the circuit board silkscreen mentions.
 To that end, I used almost every pin on the board including MISO, MOSI, SCK, etc. for matrix scanning functions.
 In addition, I bought a pack of [Qwiic](https://www.sparkfun.com/qwiic) (or "4 Pin JST", or "STEMMA QT" as Adafruit and others might call it) connector cables and cut them up so that I could access the SDA and SCL pins hidden inside the connected jack.
 This gave me more pins to play with and is how I had enough room to add the Neopixel lighting signal.
 The encoders each took three pins as well as a connection to power and ground.

 Ideally, both sides would be wired the exact same way.
-I made a few mistakes in keeping my pin map consitent, but luckily I found a way to fix this in the firmware and it was not an issue in the end.
+I made a few mistakes in keeping my pin map consitent, but luckily I found a way to fix this in the firmware and it was not an issue in the end (See "Goofy Pin Maps").

 ![Wiring](https://github.com/wlellington/LiquidRedox/blob/main/images/20240320_223157.jpg)